-“I haven’t heard back from ‘Robbie,’” I told one of our investors, Gill.
+“I haven’t heard back from ‘Robbie,’” I told one of our existing investors, Gill.
 “It’s been a few days, and I’m beginning to worry.”

 “Stay on him,” Gill said to me.
 “He (Robbie) tends to get really busy.”